 - There are no Documents.

-The vocabulary is much richer and you have to understand concepts like App, Type, Field, View and Document.
+The vocabulary is much richer and you have to understand concepts like App, Database, Field, View and Document.

 In Fibery you can create apps with deep hierarchies, connect several processes together, extract information from several databases and replace sophisticated existing tools.